Russia's Lavrov says West wrong to blame Moscow over Ukraine

 "Our Western colleagues, some European countries but Americans first and foremost ... if they want to try to present us as the main culprits, which is what they are constantly doing ... this is not right, this won't work," he said.

-The West says Russia provides arms and troops to the rebels to destabilize Ukraine and stall its drive
+The West says Russia provides arms and troops to the rebels to destabilise Ukraine and stall its drive towards mainstream Europe.
+Moscow denies being part of the armed conflict.

 Lavrov also called on Kiev's Western backers, including France and Germany, to press Ukraine to carry out constitutional reform, which Moscow has said must give the Russian-speaking eastern regions wide autonomy.